Kishp92/Expense-Reports-Hotel-Airline-and-Misc-Use-2013/README.md

 ## Purpose

-To optimize and reduce company expense in addition to budget planning for upcoming events, I created these dashboards to help get an idea of what companies may need investigate.
+To optimize and reduce company expense in addition to budget planning for upcoming events, I created these dashboards to help get an idea of what companies may need to investigate.

 ## Tableau Dashboard